meta-audience/audience_sdk_unity_project/README.md

 # Compatibility

 Our unity project is tested with Unity 2019.4.28f1 and 2021.3.15f1.
 The minimum supported version is set to 2019.4.28
-**Warning:** If you open the project with a newer version of Unity, you may encounter:
-* compiler error:Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included on the current platform.

-Remove the folder at `Assets\Packages\Newtonsoft.Json.13.0.2` folder

 # Installation